WPBeginner

 How to Fix the Error Establishing a Database Connection in WordPress

-Are you seeing the ‘Error establishing a database connection’ notice on your WordPress website?
-It is a fatal error that makes your WordPress website inaccessible to the users.
+The ‘Error establishing a database connection’ notice in WordPress is a fatal error that makes your site inaccessible to users.
+It happens when WordPress is unable to connect to the database.

-In this article, we will show you how to easily fix the error establishing a database connection in WordPress.
+In this article, we will show you how to easily fix the ‘Error establishing a database connection’ on your WordPress site, step by step.

-What Causes Error Establishing a Database Connection in WordPress?
+What Causes the Error Establishing a Database Connection in WordPress?

-A database is a software which makes it easy to store, organize, and retrieve data into other software.
+A database is software that makes it easy to store, organize, and retrieve data from other software.

 As a content management system, WordPress uses a database to store all your content and other website data.
 It then connects to the database each time someone visits your website.